2021–22 snooker season: Players

 The World Snooker Tour in the 2021–22 season consists of a field of 122 professional players.
 The top 64 players from the prize money rankings after the 2021 World Championship, and 27 of the players who earned a two-year tour card the previous year automatically qualified for the season.
 Next, eight places were allocated to the top eight on the One Year Ranking List who had not already qualified for the Main Tour.
-Another four players came from the CBSA China Tour, and a further 14 places were eligible through the Q School (four Event 1 winners, four Event 2 winners, four Event 3 winners, and two from the Order of Merit).
+Another four players came from the CBSA China Tour, and a further 14 places were eligible through the 2021 Q School, four from each of the three events and an additional two from the Order of Merit).
 Two players from the World Women's Snooker Tour were given tour cards.
 Andrew Pagett, who won the 2020 EBSA European Championship, had his tour card deferred to this season and was subsequently given a tour card.
 The last two tour cards were invitational tour cards, given to Marco Fu and Jimmy White.